SethKauf/mta_service_delays/README.md

 (Nov 30, 2021): Modeling is underway.
 I've created a new target column with the goal of using it to cluster (KNN/KMeans?)

+(Dec 29, 2021): Finished modeling (for the most part).
+Cleaning up folders, hoping to deploy over New Years.

 # Overview

 For my final project at Flatiron, I analyzed the data on delays from the [MTA Alerts Archive](https://mymtaalerts.com/archive).<br>